-Zelenskyy vows to only use Tomahawks against Russian military targets
+Zelenskyy promises to only use Tomahawks against Russian military targets

-The Kremlin has warned of the risk of escalation if Kyiv is provided with the US-built long-range missiles.
+Moscow has warned of the risk of escalation if Kyiv is provided with the US-built long-range missiles.

 Ukrainian President Volodymyr Zelenskyy has said his country would only use long-range Tomahawk missiles against Russian military targets, as the Kremlin expressed alarm over Washington’s potential plan to offer the weapons to Kyiv.

-Zelenskyy’s comment was aired by Fox News on Sunday, the same day he spoke to US President Donald Trump.
+Zelenskyy’s comment was aired by Fox News in the United States on Sunday, the same day he spoke to US President Donald Trump.

 Recommended Storieslist of 3 items